-12.1.
-Self-diagnosis error code table
+12.9.
+Self-diagnosis

-- The display screen on the wired remote control unit and the self-diagnosis LEDs (green) on the outdoor unit printed circuit board in the outdoor unit can be used to indicate where the location of a problem is. - Refer to the table below to remove the cause of the problem, and then re-start the air conditioner system. - If the problem disappears and operation returns to normal, the CHECK display on the remote control unit will switch off, but the self-diagnosis LED will remain illuminated until operation is resumed. ●... illuminated O... flashing Blank off.
+• The display screen on the wired remote control unit and the self-diagnosis LEDs (green) on the outdoor unit printed circuit board in the outdoor unit can be used to indicate where the location of a problem is.

+Refer to the table below to remove the cause of the problem, and then re-start the air conditioner system.

+- If the problem disappears and operation returns to normal, the CHECK display on the remote control unit will switch off, but the self-diagnosis LED will remain illuminated until operation is resumed. - Key indicator